dphansen/LearnAI-AIonIaaS/README.md

 **NOTE: Continuing to a system that is not yours by bypassing the browser's security warning is highly dangerous, and you should exit that screen immediately if the IP address is not correct.
 Carefully verify that you are accessing the correct site!**

-2. Click the `Start My Server` button.
+2. If prompted, Click the `Start My Server` button.

-*(If prompted, log in with the name and password you set for your Linux DSVM)*
+3. If prompted, log in with the name and password you set for your Linux DSVM

-3. Navigate to the `gpu/notebooks` folder and open the `0 - Introduction.ipynb` Jupyter Notebook.
+3. Navigate to the `gpu/notebooks/TODO:` folder and open the `0 - Introduction.ipynb` Jupyter Notebook.
 Continue the workshop from there.